Finsler manifold: Kropina space

 defines a Kropina space.
 Strictly speaking, it is not a Finsler geometry, because the unit balls are ellipsoids that are so off-center that the origins fall on their boundaries, meaning that $F(x, v)$ is only defined in an open half-space of $T_x M$.
 However, many concepts of Finsler geometry still apply to Kropina spaces.
 In Zermelo's navigation problem, this corresponds to the case where the ocean current is everywhere as fast as the boat's maximum speed.

+(α, β)-Finsler manifolds

+Let $(M, \alpha)$ be a Riemannian manifold and $\beta$ be a differential one-form on $M$ such that for all $x \in M$: